 The Centers for Disease Control and Prevention (CDC) reports that approximately 4.5 million dog bites take place in the United States each year.
-This means that one out of every 72 people experience a dog bite.
+This means that one out of every hour 72 people experience a dog bite.
 The CDC found that about 900,000 of those bites become infected.
-Unfortunately, the state of Illinois had the second-highest rate of dog bite injury claims in the country in 2012 and 2013, according to a State Farm report.
-The insurance company reported that Illinois had 309 dog bite injury claims, costing a staggering $8.9 million and accounting for a full 10 percent of all dog attack claims paid by the company nationwide.

 While anyone might be a victim of a dog bite, children, postal workers, and family and friends of dog owners are most commonly the victims.
 Dog bites can result in a variety of injuries, including but not limited to:

 Dogs are often loving, loyal companions that are valuable members of our families.
 The unfortunate reality, however, is that some dogs bite.
 If you or someone close to you has been injured due to a dog bite, we can help.
 Our knowledgeable injury attorneys understand how to navigate dog bite cases and hold the responsible parties accountable.
-We represent victims in the Greater Chicago area as well as other locations in Cook County, such as Lincolnwood, Skokie, Evanston, Des Plaines, Elk Grove Village, Morton Grove, Mount Prospect, Niles, and Jefferson Park.
-For more information, call (847) 982-9516 or 313-929-3807, or contact us online for a free consultation.
-We can also assist victims who have been injured by a defective condition on another party’s property or in another type of accident.
+We represent victims in Illinois, New York and Arizona.
+For more information, call our law firm or contact us online for a free case evaluation.